jocker-il/coi.JoCKeR-QoL/readme.txt

+Jocker's Quality of life improvements mod for the game

+              Captain of Industry

-This mod add two requested Quality of life chages:
+This mod adds two requested Quality of life chages:

 [list]
 The Flare building will not require workers